scwheele/wordpress-discord-post/README.md

 Copy the Webhook URL, and click Save.

-Open your Wordpress settings, find "Post to Discord".
+Open your Wordpress general settings, find "Post to Discord".

 Enter your Webhook URL in the text box